...

 Apply Skip Welding Technique

-This technique involves making a series of short intermittent welds (or stitches) at strategic points on metal sheets.
+This technique involves making a series of short intermittent welds (or stitches) at strategic points on sheet metal welding.
 Then after allowing it to cool for a few minutes, the welder can weld the skipped areas.
 Skip welding technique is beneficial in lengthy seams, helping to prevent excessive heat build-up, distortion, and warping.

 Use Argon-base Shielding Gas